TULIPS LEVEL

 In the spring semester, dancers will learn one recital dance per enrolled primary technique class.

-Depending on the distribution of classes, usually dancers in this level perform in three to six recitals.
+Depending on the distribution of classes, usually dancers in this level perform in three recitals.

 Tulips, Violets, and Orchids do not have costume fees built into tuition.
 Typically we use costumes Doxa already owns, and students return them after recital.
 Requests to purchase a recital costume will be considered on a case-by-case basis.